jasojone/jasojone/README.md

 Here are some ideas to get you started: -->

-- 🌱 I’m currently learning 🌱
+🌱 I’m currently learning 🌱
-To be a Good Servant Mentor, and Open, Transparent, and Expressive Mente,
+To be a good servant mentor, and an open, transparent, and expressive mente,
 Terraform, Puppet, Docker, .yaml, Pearl, Service Now, ITIL,
 Networking Infrastructure and Protocols,
 Linux System Administration, Bash, Scripting, Python,